miguelmartens/cnpa-study-guide/README.md

 - **Fast pipeline but devs unhappy** could mean maybe the platform forces them to do things in a way they don't like or they feel unsupported even if metrics are okay (maybe toil in other areas not captured by DORA).
 - **Happy devs but slow delivery** could mean devs like the platform features but maybe there are organizational bottlenecks outside platform (e.g., manual approvals or too much process still).

 Remember also to measure business impact where possible: e.g., did faster deployment correlate with more features delivered or higher customer satisfaction for external users?
-That might be beyond CPNA scope, but in real world connecting platform metrics to business KPIs (like revenue from new features, or uptime SLA adherence) elevates the platform's value proposition.
+That might be beyond CNPA scope, but in real world connecting platform metrics to business KPIs (like revenue from new features, or uptime SLA adherence) elevates the platform's value proposition.

 In conclusion, Measuring Your Platform is about creating feedback loops.
 It's not just about proving value, but also identifying areas for improvement.
 Continuous improvement is a DevOps principle and platform teams should adopt it: use metrics to find friction points, iterate on the platform, and watch metrics improve, then repeat.
 A data-driven approach ensures the platform is solving the right problems and evolving based on evidence, not just assumptions.